Superconductivity by Hidden Spin Fluctuations in Electron-Doped Iron Selenide

 Also, within the present Eliashberg Theory, a direct calculation of the propagator for such $3 d_{xy}$ spectator electrons finds that they inherit divergent wavefunction renormalization at the Fermi level from the $3 d_{xz} / 3 d_{yz}$ electrons at half filling.
 (See ref. \cite{sup_mat}, Eq.
 (S20).)
 In particular, the vanishing quasi-particle weight of the $3 d_{xz} / 3 d_{yz}$ electrons at the Fermi level, $Z^{-1}\rightarrow 0$, implies the vanishing quasi-particle weight of the $3 d_{xy}$ electrons at the Fermi level.
+(Cf. ref. \cite{Yu_Si_13}.)
 Similar results are obtained when the spin-orbit interaction is included on iron atoms that are strictly equivalent over the square lattice\cite{sup_mat}.
 Last, the tips of the electron Fermi surface pockets ($n = 1$) shown in Fig. \ref{FS1} can acquire $3d_{xy}$ orbital character if the electron/hole Fermi surface pockets are large enough.
 This coincides with predictions made by band-structure calculations on alkali-atom intercalated iron selenides\cite{maier_11,mazin_11}.